MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-IX-Office-Assistant-Secretary-Public-Indian-Housing-Department-Housing-Urban-Development/part-982-Section-8-TenantBased-Assistance-Housing-Choice-Voucher-Program/subpart-E-Admission-TenantBased-Program/section-982.207.md

 (d) *Preference for higher-income families.* The PHA must not select families for admission to the program in an order different from the order on the waiting list for the purpose of selecting higher income families for admission to the program.

-(e) *Verification of selection method.* The method for selecting applicants from a preference category must leave a clear audit trail that can be used to verify that each applicant has been selected in accordance with the method specified in the administrative plan.
+(e) *Verification of selection method.* The method for selecting applicants from a preference category must leave a clear audit trail that can be used to verify that each applicant has been selected in accordance with the method specified in the Administrative Plan.

 [64 FR 26643, May 14, 1999, as amended at 64 FR 56912, Oct.
 21, 1999; 65 FR 16821, Mar.
 30, 2000; 81 FR 80816, Nov.
 16, 2016]